thunder-dft/thunder-doc/Tutorial/band_dos.md

 ---

-# Band and DOS calculations
+# Tutorial: Band and DOS calculations

 In this tutorial, we perform Band and DOS calculations with a lightweight version of FIREBALL which is called thunder-lightning.